-We support the Oval Triangle Low Traffic Neighbourhood (LTN), announced by Lambeth Council in 2019 and launched, under emergency Covid-19 legislation in June 2020.
+We support the Oval to Stockwell Low Traffic Neighbourhood (LTN), announced by Lambeth Council in 2019, launched under emergency Covid-19 legislation in June 2020 and made permanent in December 2021.

-We are doing everything we can to help Lambeth and our residents make it a success.
-Here are some reactions:
+We have done everything we can to help Lambeth and our residents make it a success.
+Here are some reactions to the LTN dating from the autumn of 2020:

 It is important to note that our LTN, while the first in Lambeth, is now one of several across the borough and will be only one of dozens in London as a whole.
 Parts of our Triangle have benefitted from traffic filtering and mini-LTNs for many years already, without any controversy.